fabian-nunes/Android-PIN-Bruteforce/README.md

 There are two scripts one for PINs with 4 or 5 digits and one for PINs with 6 to 8 digits.
 The scripts are made for the ATTiny85 however the logic can be applied to any HID (Human Interface Device) that can be programmed to send keyboard inputs such as **NetHunter** devices.

+## ADB Script (Python Way)

+After developing the scripts I tought that there might have been people that probably dont want to spend money on a DigiSpark or dont have one lying around.
+So I made a script that uses ADB to bruteforce the PIN.
+The process is exactly the same, the script uses ADB to input the code automatically.
+The only difference is that you need to have ADB installed on your computer and have USB Debugging enabled on the Android device.

 ## Requirements

 - DigiSpark (ATTiny85)